IBM-Bluemix-Docs/mass-data-migration/access-interface.md

 4. In the _Request details_ tab, navigate to the Credentials section.
 5. Copy the **User name** and **Password** values.

-## Logging in to device user interface
+## Step 2.
+Log in to the device UI
 {: #log-in-ui}

 Use the device credentials that you retrieved in the previous step to log in to the local web UI and interact with the {{site.data.keyword.mdms_short}} device.